The way you reheat a burrito depends on the ingredients in your burrito. Here’s how to reheat any burrito.

 I encourage my kids to take smaller helpings and to go back for seconds or thirds if they are still hungry rather than overfilling their plates and not being able to finish.

-Now, we handle things a little differently when we eat at a restaurant.
+Now, we do things a little differently when we eat at a restaurant.
 These tips apply to any restaurant.

 Because eating out is expensive, my kids know we expect them to eat everything they order, either at the restaurant or as leftovers the next day.

 - If the meal you order will not reheat well, lay off the chips and salsa (or bread) until you have finished your meal.

 - If there are parts of your meal that won’t reheat well and others that do, eat the part of your meal that doesn’t reheat first.
 Take the rest home.

-By following these simple rules, both at home and at restaurants, we often avoid the hassle of needing to reheat burritos.
+By following these simple rules, both at home and at restaurants, we often avoid leftover burritos and the hassle of reheating them.

 Have you had success reheating leftover burritos?
 What is your preferred method?